 History of the School of Art

 The Department of Art became the School of Art (SoA) in 1996 and in 2002, TTU formed the College of Visual & Performing Arts (CVPA) to include the School of Art, School of Music, and Department of Theatre and Dance.
-Since 2007, with significant financial support from the Helen Jones Foundation and The CH Foundation, the Art has expanded into the 3D Art Annex (a few blocks from the Art Building), which currently houses the disciplines of Jewelry Design & Metalsmithing and Ceramics, with Sculpture scheduled to join them in late 2010.
+Since 2007, with significant financial support from the Helen Jones Foundation and The CH Foundation, the Art has expanded into the 3D Art Annex (a few blocks from the Art Building), which houses the disciplines of Jewelry Design & Metalsmithing, Ceramics, and Sculpture.
 During the 2007-2008 school year, Art celebrated its 40th anniversary.
 Former and current directors, faculty and graduates converged to view three alumni exhibitions that represented the multiple decades of stimulating interaction between students and professors in Art and to honor the contributions made by many individuals to Art's growth in terms of size but more importantly, in terms of commitments to excellence in teaching and research.

-Currently, the School of Art enrolls 425 undergraduate majors, primarily from Texas and the Southwest.
+Currently, the School of Art enrolls 300 undergraduate majors, primarily from Texas and the Southwest.
 Our 65 full- and part-time graduate students, however, come from the US, Mexico, Palestine, Taiwan, Russia, Ukraine, and beyond.
-We operate four galleries in the Art Building and present a slate of exhibitions and speakers programs.
-We participate in distance and outreach learning at the Junction campus and at other programs.
+We operate four galleries in the Art Building and a Satellite Gallery at the downtown CASP/LHUCA Campus, annually presenting a slate of exhibitions and speakers programs.
 We annually present an undergraduate juried exhibition, an undergraduate art history symposium, an exhibition of faculty artworks, an art history faculty lecture series, a group graduate MFA candidate exhibition in the fall and a group Studio BFA senior exhibition in the Spring.
-The Communication Design students present their senior portfolio exhibitions each semester in the Studio Gallery.
+The Graphic Design students present their senior portfolio exhibitions each semester in the Studio Gallery.
 For several years we have collaborated with the local community to present the Low-Rider Bike / Dream Bike project.
 Through the Landmark Arts Exhibits and Speakers program, we also organize and present, biennially or triennially, the Texas Sculpture Symposium, Beyond Printmaking, Clay on the Wall, and for many years staged the nationally-recognized ColorPrint exhibition.
 Each semester a Speakers Series brings in three to five visiting artists, scholars, critics and other arts specialists from around the nation and world.
 Our faculty use the facilities of Texas Tech to host international academic symposia and the meetings of professional organizations such as the Society for Photographic Education.
 These activities introduce regional and national audiences to the excellent educational possibilities at TTU School of Art.

 The SoA's faculty has grown in number and continues to excel in research.
 Of course, for the 32 full-time SoA faculty, research includes scholarly publications in art education and art history as well as the making of art.
 School of Art faculty have won the U.S. Presidential Higher Education Community Service Honor Roll Award for two consecutive years and have served as presidents of international organizations such as the Association of Latin American Art.
 Our faculty members publish, curate, and exhibit nationally and internationally.